 - Why is this product the best for me?

 - How does it fit in with the other financial products I already have?

 - What happens if I need my money earlier than planned?

 - What is the tax position with this product?

 - What if I can’t keep the payments up?

-- Can I have the Key Features document for this product?
+- Can I have copies of all the relevant literature for this product?

 At the end of the meeting

 - Don’t feel pressurised to sign up for anything if you’re not ready to.

 - Take as much time as you need to consider or read any proposals and product literature.